Azure/azure-iot-connected-factory/README.md

         * $env:path = $env:path + ";C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin;"
         * $env:VisualStudioVersion="15.0"
         * $env:VSToolsPath="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\Microsoft\VisualStudio\v15.0"
+### Verify the prerequisites
+Open a PowerShell Windows and check they environment variable settings are correct for:
+  * $env:path
+  * $env:VisualStudioVersion
+  * $env:VSToolsPath

+Verify then that the required PowerShell modules are installed the following PowerShell commands:
+  * Get-InstalledModule PSCX
+  * Get-InstalledModule Posh-SSH
+  * Find-Module AzureRm.

+If one of these commands does report nothing back, something went wrong in your preparation.
 ### Run the build script
 1. Search for Windows PowerShell in Start
-2. Clone the repository from [here](https://github.com/Azure/azure-iot-connected-factory.git).
+2. The Connected factory repository is [here](https://github.com/Azure/azure-iot-connected-factory).
+3. Ensure that you have cloned the latest version of this repository before building via the build script by verifying that the content of VERSION.txt in your local clone of the repository is the same as the content of [this file](https://github.com/Azure/azure-iot-connected-factory/blob/master/VERSION.txt).
-3. To build and deploy the solution into the cloud:
+4. To build and deploy the solution into the cloud:
   * Run the following script from the root of your cloned repository: `./build.ps1 cloud -DeploymentName <your deployment name> -Configuration [release | debug ]`
     * Deployment naming rules - Length 4 - 64, Case insensitive, supports alphanumeric, underscore and hypens are all valid characters
   * More detailed help on the build script is available by typing get-help `.\build.ps1 - detailed`